ddsmt/ddSMT/docs/installation.rst

     $ pip3 install ddsmt
     $ ddsmt --version

-If you are interested in a specific version of ddSMT(including development versions) use
+If you are interested in a specific version of ddSMT (including development versions) use the following commands to list available versions and install a specific one:

 .. code-block:: bash

     $ pip3 install ddsmt==
+    $ pip3 install ddsmt==<version>

 If you want to experiment with ddSMT, for example to test custom mutators, clone ddSMT from github and run it from your working copy: